-For this proposal I start from the existing method in German companies that have more than 2000 employees (according to the co-determination law from 1976): In the SB, that elects and controls the BoM, half of the seats is elected by shareholders, the other half is elected by employees (this is correct superficially considered, but a problem is the SB-seat for executives).
-If a voting is undecided, then the chairperson of the SB has two votes in a repeated voting; this is very important, because the representatives of the shareholders can elect her/him alone and therefore can also make decisions alone (e.g. can elect the BoM alone).
+For this proposal I start from the existing method in German companies that have more than 2000 employees (according to the co-determination law from 1976): In the SB, that elects and controls the BoM, shareholders and employees are represented.
+Superficially, both groups have the same number of SB-seats (the seat of the senior executives is a problem).
+If a voting is undecided, then the chairperson of the SB has two votes in a repeated voting; this is very important, because the representatives of the shareholders can elect this person alone and therefore can also make decisions alone (e.g. can elect the BoM alone).
 [More about it: see appendix B.]